ImAdityaGupta/early-work/README.md

 # Early Work Archive

 This repository collects some of my early programming projects (2019–2023), done while I was in school.
-They're preserved here, but often do not follow best practices, legibility, etc.
+They're preserved here, but often do not follow best practices, are not very legibile, etc.

 ## Projects